bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-10-railway-children-return.md

 _Casting Director_: Kate Ringsell
 _Screenplay by_: Danny Brocklehurst
 _Based on a Treatment by_: Jemma Rodgers
-_Inspired by the Lionel Jeffries film_ 'he Railway Children _and the characters created by_: Lionel Jeffries, E. Nesbit
+_Inspired by the Lionel Jeffries film_ The Railway Children _and the characters created by_: Lionel Jeffries, E. Nesbit
 _Director of Photography_: Kit Fraser
 _2nd Unit Director of Photography_: Richard Bevan
 _Special Effects_: Scott MacIntyre, Iain Mcdonald